evanisme/notes/ansible/ansible.md

 * Subdirectories inside files and templates are OK

-* Search for relative paths (Ansible will look in different places):
+* Search for relative paths (Ansible will look in different places in a particular order):

   |             Copy              |             Template              |
   | :---------------------------: | :-------------------------------: |